Sreenidi Deccan FC: Other department

-Sreenidi Deccan youth
+Sreenidi Deccan youth and academy

 Sreenidi Deccan have their youth men's football section that participates in various nationwide tournaments.
 Club's leading football academy is based in Hyderabad.
 Their U17 team took part in the inaugural 2022–23 U-17 Youth Cup in January 2023.
 Reserve team of the club also took part in prestigious Stafford Challenge Cup in Bangalore.
 Club's U21 team participated in the "south zone" qualifiers of 2023 Reliance Foundation Development League.
+In December 2023, club's academy gained an 'elite category' accreditation by the All India Football Federation.

+Club's academy and international football school are based in Deccan Arena in Hyderabad, and grassroots development programme is headed by Portuguese manager Fabio Ferreira.